jeetbhalani15/0-Gravity-Store/README.md

 <a name="acknowledgement"/>

 ## 🎗️ Acknowledgement
-* I want to tell thanks to my mentor [Tanay Pratap](https://twitter.com/tanaypratap), Thank you for inspiring, caring, listening, guiding and shaping our future.
+* I wanna thanks to my mentor [Tanay Pratap](https://twitter.com/tanaypratap) & his team for inspiring, guiding and shaping our future.